Equilibrium gel: Properties

 Equilibrium gel is similar to any gel in the way that it is a colloid in which the disperse phase has combined with the dispersion medium to produce a semisolid material.
 The difference with equilibrium gel is that it will not separate over time into two separate phase like all other gels.
 In a study taking place over seven years, scientist concluded that colloidal clays at slightly higher concentrations evolved reversibly and continuously from the empty liquid state to an arrested structure.
 From this observed properties the name equilibrium gel was derived.

 Equilibrium gel shares the traits of all soft matter.
-Soft matter is a conceptual term that can be used to categorize polymers, liquid crystals, colloids, amphilphilic molecules, glass, granular and biological materials.
+Soft matter is a conceptual term that can be used to categorize polymers, liquid crystals, colloids, amphiphilic molecules, glass, granular and biological materials.
 One of the main characteristics of Equilibrium gel as with soft matter is that it displays various mesoscopic structures originating from a large number of internal degrees of freedoms of each molecule.